grgomrton/coyote-forms/EXAMPLES.md

 }
 ```

-It maps every input field to the corresponding input, if missing, then fills with empty string.
+It maps every input field to the corresponding input, if missing, it fills with empty string.

-This configuration is enough to instantiate a validator with the command
+This configuration is enough to instantiate a validator:

 ```java
 new CoyoteFormsValidator<>(ruleSet, connector);